10 things everyone should know about graphic design

 Computing power doubles weekly and design software becomes more

-monopolized powerful and accessible.
-Printing technology yeilds higher resolution printing and better color accuracy.
+monopolized powerful and accessible by the minute.
+Printing technology yeilds higher resolution results and more accurate color reproduction.
 HDTV screens will be 1080millionP by the time my kids are driving.

 Design fads go in and out of style like pop singers and Nike's.